dfarje/seclinux/content/posts/bindcompilation.md

 In order to compile BIND 9.20.01 on Rocky Linux minimal you must first install a C compiler and make.

-The following dependencies must be installed.
+The following dependencies must be also installed.

 - libuv (Async I/O)
 - libcap (capabilities)